 Some feeders strictly follow a whole prey diet, which is exactly what it reads like it is-feeding whole prey.
 The more common ways people raw feed, are a modified method called Prey Model Raw (PMR).
 Another feeding method is the Biologically Appropriate Raw Foods (BARF) diet which includes veggies, fruits, and other whole food supplements.
 Some feeders combine these models creating a hybrid known as PMR+.
-PMR+ feeders give their dogs vegetables and fruits, but they add them (+) to the PMR ratios where with BARF; you reduce the amount of muscle meat you feed and count the vegetables and fruits into that ratio.
+PMR+ feeders give their dogs vegetables and fruits, along with other forms of vitamins & minerals; but they add them (+) to the PMR ratios where with BARF; you reduce the amount of muscle meat you feed and count the vegetables and fruits into that ratio.
 PMR+ feeders take into account the Nutrient requirements for dogs (NRC standards) when building their dog’s meals.
 Caloric Feeding is yet another feeding methodology.
 When you feed your dog with the caloric method; you factor in how many kCals they should have and what kind of calories those are.
 This is an in depth method of raw feeding and many people use the NRC standards to decide how much of what those calories should be.

 Each of these models uses what is called “feeding math” which factors your dog’s specific information to calculate how much of what you need to feed per meal/day.
 Visit each feeding methodology under raw feeding guides on the menu to learn more.